flutter/website/src/codelabs/index.md

 If you're new to Flutter, we recommend starting with one of these codelabs:

+{% comment %}
+TODO(filiph): add the video for the new codelab when ready

 * [Building your first Flutter app][] (workshop)<br>
   An instructor-led version of our very popular
   "Write your first Flutter app, part 1" codelab (listed below).

-* [Write your first Flutter app, part 1][]<br>
-  Create a simple mobile app that generates proposed names for a startup company.
-In part one, you'll use a package that returns pairs of words at random and inserts them into an infinite scrolling list.
-You can also find this [codelab on docs.flutter.dev][].
+{% endcomment %}

-* [Write your first Flutter app, part 2][]<br>
+* [Your first Flutter app][]<br>
-  Create a simple mobile app that generates proposed names for a startup company.
-In part two, you'll extend the example from part 1 to allow the user to select favorite word pairs, and add a second "Saved Favorites" page where users can view the selected names.
-  Finally, you'll change the app's theme color.
+  Create a simple app that automatically generates cool-sounding names, such as "newstay", "lightstream", "mainbrake", or "graypine".
+  This app is responsive and runs on mobile, desktop, and web.

 * [Write your first Flutter app on the web][]<br>
   Implement a simple web app in DartPad (no downloads